quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Retransmission of Information

-QUIC packets that are determined to be lost are never retransmitted whole.
+QUIC packets that are determined to be lost are not retransmitted whole.
 The same applies to the frames that are contained within lost packets.
-Instead, the different types of information that might be carried in frames is sent again as needed.
+Instead, the information that might be carried in frames is sent again in new frames as needed.
 New frames and packets are used to carry information that is determined to have been lost.

 * Application data sent in STREAM frames is retransmitted in new STREAM frames unless the endpoint has sent a RST_STREAM for that stream.
 Once an endpoint sends a RST_STREAM frame, no further STREAM frames are needed.

-* The most recent set of acknowledgments is sent in ACK frames.
+* The most recent set of acknowledgments are sent in ACK frames.
 An ACK frame SHOULD contain all unacknowledged acknowledgments, as described in
   {{sending-ack-frames}}.

-* Cancellation of stream transmission, as carried in a RST_STREAM frame, is sent until acknowledged or until acknowledgments for all stream data is received from the peer (that is, either the "Reset Recvd" or "Data Recvd" state is reached on the send stream).
+* Cancellation of stream transmission, as carried in a RST_STREAM frame, is sent until acknowledged or until all stream data is acknowledged by the peer (that is, either the "Reset Recvd" or "Data Recvd" state is reached on the send stream).
 The content of a RST_STREAM frame MUST NOT change when it is sent again.

-* Similarly, requests to cancel stream transmission, as encoded in a STOP_SENDING frame, is sent until the receive stream enters either a "Data Recvd" or "Reset Recvd" state, see {{solicited-state-transitions}}.
+* Similarly, a request to cancel stream transmission, as encoded in a STOP_SENDING frame, is sent until the receive stream enters either a "Data Recvd" or "Reset Recvd" state, see {{solicited-state-transitions}}.